WoodyGray/Graph-algoritms/README.md

 An arbitrary edge coloring method consists of the following steps:

-1)Select an arbitrary edge from the graph.
+1) Select an arbitrary edge from the graph.

 2) Assign an arbitrary color to this edge, for example, color 1.

-3)Go to the next edge that has not been colored and assign it a color different from the color of any incident edge.
+3) Go to the next edge that has not been colored and assign it a color different from the color of any incident edge.

-4)Repeat step 3 for all remaining unpainted edges of the graph.
+4) Repeat step 3 for all remaining unpainted edges of the graph.

 # P.s.
 All the code is made for educational purposes
 I am not a professional developer, these programs are made for training purposes, I do not encourage anyone to use this code as a professional.